 Spring Flood Risks: What You Need to Know About Snowmelt

-Sounds great, doesn’t it?
 For most of the country, it’s the perfect transition into summer.
-But for those in areas with high winter snowfall, this thawing can become a problem.
+However, for those in areas with high winter snowfall, this thawing can become a problem.
 With rising temperatures and hard, frozen ground, runoff from rapidly melting snow can quickly become present spring flood risks for communities.

 Add to that the “spring showers” that usually accompany the rapidly warming weather, and spring can be a very dangerous time for flooding.